fitzage/node-website/doc/about/trademark/index.md

 goal in mind, we’ve tried to make the policy as flexible and easy to understand as legally possible.

-Please read the [full policy](/images/trademark-policy.pdf) if you have any questions don't hesistate to [email us](mailto:trademark@joyent.com).
+Please read the [full policy](/images/trademark-policy.pdf).
+If you have any questions don't hesistate to [email us](mailto:trademark@joyent.com).